Platform-OS/pos-module-admin-analytics/README.md

 ### hook_analytics_widget

-Return value:
+Return value is an array of objects in the following format for each widget object:

 `id`: identifier, optional.
-It can be used to remove or modify the widget using the alter hook.
+It can be used to find and remove or modify the widget using the alter hook.
 `content`: HTML string, the content of the admin widget
-`weight`: number, optional: the order of the widget on the admin page
+`weight`: number, optional: the order of the widget on the admin page `permission`: string, optional: the permission needed to view the widget.
+Default value: `"admin.analytics.view"`

 ## Examples

-### Analytics widget using hook_analytics_widget
+### "Registered users" widget using hook_analytics_widget

 ```
 {% comment %} Users widget {% endcomment %}